bogdan8426/myTunes/README.md

 # myTunes
-myTunes web app is a personal open source project.
-It is a java based application used to purchase songs or albums from various artists.
+myTunes is a java based web application built as an open-source personal project.

 ## Technologies used
 * Java 8